Stung by trade wars, U.S. farmers hope for quick progress on Farm Bill

 That would provide some comfort to farmers who for the past several months have been crushed by the loss of export markets due to the trade wars and are keen for a legislative backstop if the trade disputes linger.

-“It’s our safety net,” Schlosser said.
+“It’s our safety net,” Schlosser, of North Dakota, said.
 “We could use all the help we can to eliminate any uncertainty in times like this,” he said.

 The Farm Bill provides funding for an array of programs important to farmers, including crop subsidies, rural development programs and support accessing export markets.
 The latest bill, passed in 2014, expired on Sept.
 30 after talks over its replacement broke down.